agentsea/agentd/README.md

 # agentd

-A daemon that makes a desktop OS accessible to AI agents
+A daemon that makes a desktop OS accessible to AI agents.

+For a higher level interface see [AgentDesk](https://github.com/agentsea/agentdesk)

 ## Install